aloutfi/aloutfi/README.md

 # Welcome to my GitHub, folx! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm Andrew (he/they) 👨‍💻, a Senior Software Engineer who is passionate about building cutting-edge, distributed, scalable, and cloud-native data-intensive systems.
+I'm Andrew (he/they) 👨‍💻, a Software Engineer who is passionate about building cutting-edge, distributed, scalable, and cloud-native data-intensive systems.

 :rocket: Since 2016, I've delved into various problem domains, from Transportation Research to Pharmacogenomics and B2B2C logistics.
 Throughout this journey, I've had the privilege of wearing many hats, including: people manager, project manager, lead engineer, and mentor.
 This has allowed me to gain a holistic perspective of the ever-evolving technology landscape and development lifecycle.